-Join Curt Frye for an in-depth discussion in this video Using the exercise files, part of Excel 2010: Financial Functions in Depth.
+Join Curt Frye for an in-depth discussion in this video Using the exercise files, part of Excel 2010: Financial Functions.

 For those of you, who have an annual subscription to the Online Training Library…or who have a monthly premium subscription, you'll have access to the exercise…files for this course.…I've put my Exercise Files folder on my Desktop.…So if I want to use the files, I can just double-click the folder and then…double-click the chapter that I'm working in.
 And then if I want to open a file,…I can just double-click it and it will open in Excel.…If you aren't an annual or a monthly premium subscriber then you won't have the files, …but you can follow along or create your own resources so that you can…work through the steps that I described.…